rexxHC/rexxHC/README.md

 <div align="center">

-  # You do not get to 4 github followers without making some enemies
+  # You don't get to 4 github followers without making some enemies

   ---